singleron-RD/CeleScope/docs/details.md

 2022-03-29 09:58:47,734 - celescope.tools.barcode.run - INFO - corrected barcode: 4728
 ```

-If `no polyT reads number` is very high, use `--allowNoPolyT`.
-This may be caused by excessive sequencing errors in the polyT region.

 PS: If the default parameters are used, low quality reads are not filtered.
 So `low qual reads number` will always be zero.